markgrovs/Bear-Markdown-Export/README.md

 ## Features

-* All Bear notes are exported as plain Markdown
+* Bear notes exported as plain Markdown or Textbundles with images.
-	(Text only in this version, so no media or file attachments are exported.
-	But original image links will still work and display images on return to Bear
+* Syncs external edits back to Bear with original image links intact.
+New external notes are added.
 * **NEW:** Can now make nested folders from tags
 (export to folder for first tag only, or all tags.)
 * **NEW:** Can restrict export to a list of specific tags